maxmpz/powerampapi/poweramp_vis_presets_example/readme.md

 * **bars_peak_accel**
   * since build 899
   * peak drop acceleration (in screen heights per second^2)

-### Android 10 and access to the Poweramp presets directory

-Android 10 and above started to apply restrictions to the direct directory/file access.
-It's not possible to manipulate preset files in Poweramp app files directory directly anymore.

-To allow such manipulation Poweramp build 885+ adds ContentProvider access to the presets directory.

 #### Legacy directories
 Some additional logic should be applied in your code to handle Android 9 -> Android 10 upgrade, as